Guillaume Le Bé

 Guillaume Le Bé ([ɡijom lə be]; 1525–1598) was a French punchcutter and engraver who specialised in Hebrew typefaces.

-He was born in Troyes to a notable family of paper merchants and apprenticed to Robert Estienne in Paris.
+He was born in Troyes to a family of paper merchants and apprenticed to Robert Estienne in Paris.
 After completing his apprenticeship, he was active in Venice from c.
-1540 to 1550, where he produced Hebrew, Latin and Greek types for various printer/publishers, notably Marc'Antonio Giustiniani, Carlo Querini and Meir di Parenzo.
+1540 to 1550, where he produced Hebrew, Latin and Greek types for various printer/publishers, including Marc'Antonio Giustiniani, Carlo Querini and Meir di Parenzo.

 On his return to France, he established a type foundry which lasted through two generations until the 18th century.
-Le Bé supplied types to Christophe Plantin in Antwerp and left two annotated scrapbooks of his and other typefaces, which are now in the Bibliothèque Nationale in Paris.
+Le Bé supplied type to Christophe Plantin in Antwerp and left two annotated scrapbooks of his and other typefaces, which are in the Bibliothèque Nationale in Paris.
+He also supplied music type to the publishing house of Robert Ballard (his son-in-law) and Adrien Le Roy in the 1550s.
+This type was used well into the 18th century, when Christophe Ballard ran the publishing house.

 The typographical symbol guillemet is named after him.